aanish27/instagram-clone-pern/features.md

 integrate morgan - DONE
-followers suggestion shouldnt shw user - DONE view modal username - DONE
+followers suggestion shouldnt shw user - DONE view modal username - DONE profile pic on click upload or remove - DONE edit profile - DONE user not set on auth profile - DONE edit post - DONE post crud - DONE
+COMMENT CRUD - DONE
+integrate react query - DONE

 Frontend
-eliipsis for caption
+eliipsis for caption - 1
-more button on post
+more button on post - 2
-username overflow on story
+username overflow on story - 2
-set up form validation using react-form-hook set up success messages - toast / anything design Story model integrate react query comments story model dark mode - light mode
+set up form validation using react-form-hook - 3 set up success messages - toast / anything - 3
+design Story model - 3
+comments story model - 3
+dark mode - light mode - 3

 Backend
 should nt shw user anywhere -> story , post , follow

+1 - easy
+2 - mid
+3 - hard

 Features
-user chats
-role based access...user based access liked by emoji picker setup use transactions edit profile edit post add thread and more icons - with popup profile pic on click upload or remove add other fields in post upload post upload feedback edit pop - up post crud share modal add comment below post
-COMMENT CRUD
+role based access...user based access 3
+liked by - 2

+use transactions 1
+add other fields in post upload 1 - this add comment below post - 1 - this post upload feedback - 2
+share modal - 2 - this
-fix one story to right and have an add button... set up story crud providing your own ErrorBoundary or errorElement prop on your route.
+fix one story to right and have an add button... - 2 - this add thread and more icons - with popup 2 - this set up story crud - 3 providing your own ErrorBoundary or errorElement prop on your route. - 1

 Bugs
 fix signup